 Not a penny was spent for labor.
+The men of the church donated

-HECTOR, ARK.-Because of | building was completed in two also years.
+ARK.-Because of | building was completed in two years.

 The new church building has 11 classrooms, a pastor's study, rest rooms, and a baptistry with dressing rooms.
 The sanctuary seats 180 people and is furnished with oak furniture.